 Equity Funds are invested in stocks and securities of companies in the financial market.
 They come with higher risks, but can also offer significant returns.
-It is an investment driven to an extent by timing, and long-term investments can seem to be more rewarding, especially when you enter at dips.
+It is investment-driven to an extent by timing, and long-term investments can seem to be more rewarding, especially when you enter at dips.
 But then again, timing the market is a skill most can’t seem to perfect.
-So maybe try Systematic Investment Plans (SIPs)?
+So maybe try Systematic Investment Plans (SIPs).

 Liquid Funds are ideal for short-term investors who want to set aside some money for emergencies or any upcoming financial burden.
 You can earn a moderate return by taking a minimal risk in a very short period.

 Tax-saving funds are high-risk and high-return investments, beneficial for investors who want deductions in their yearly Income Tax account.
 It is a balanced investment, but at the same time it saves you your precious ‘tax money’.

 Capital Preservation Funds are balanced between the equity markets and fixed (bond/debenture) assets.
 Their primary objective is to ensure the initial investment amount is preserved despite returns/losses.

 Pension/Retirement Funds, as is apparent from the name, are very long-term investments with an objective to accumulate sufficient wealth over the years for the investor to sustain and survive after retirement from work.